 After you have selected your chosen supplier/s the next stage is to conduct factory audits on them (this can be done either before or after the sample stage depending on the sample lead time).

-A more in-depth Technical Quality Audit (TQA) is more specific and helps to evaluate an entire quality system, capacity evaluation, production line process steps, types and number of machines, etc. It is USD 495 per man day.
+A more in-depth Quality System Audit (QSA) is more specific and helps to evaluate an entire quality system, capacity evaluation, production line process steps, types and number of machines, etc. It is USD 495 per man day.

 Moving Forward… Getting Samples Made

 Now that you’ve found potential suppliers, got quotations for your product/s, and have audited their factories to confirm that they’re able to fulfil your requirements, it’s time to request samples.

 We can organize this for you once you have decided which supplier/s to get samples from and the number of samples you need to be made.